3 Hacks To Build Better Power Apps - Faster

 How I use it:

-- Build a component (e.g. card, tab bar, modal)
+1. build a component (card, tab bar, modal)

-Just note: YAML components are local copies.
-Unlike classic Power Apps components, if you edit one, the others won't update automatically.
-But that's fine — you get flexibility.
+Note: YAML components are local copies.
+If you edit one, the others won't update automatically.
+But that's fine - you get flexibility.

 Power Apps is powerful - but slow by default.
 These 3 hacks speed things up and make your UI look pro: